edemaine/solid-meteor-data/README.md

-Given a function `reactiveFn` that returns an object or `undefined`/`null` (typically, the result of a `findOne()` operation on a [Meteor Mongo Collection](https://docs.meteor.com/api/collections.html), or a related helper like [`Meteor.user()`](https://docs.meteor.com/api/accounts.html)), `createFindOne(reactiveFn)` returns a pair `[exists, document]` where
+Given a function `reactiveFn` that returns an object or `undefined`/`null` (typically, the result of a `findOne()` operation on a [Meteor Mongo Collection](https://docs.meteor.com/api/collections.html), or a related helper function like [`Meteor.user()`](https://docs.meteor.com/api/accounts.html)), `createFindOne(reactiveFn)` returns a pair `[exists, document]` where